mathigon/textbooks/content/triangles-and-trigonometry/content.md

 But is it possible to construct _a different_ triangle with the same three sides?

-We already saw two triangles above, but they where both congruent.
+We already saw two triangles above, but they were both congruent.
 In fact, any two triangles that have the same three side lengths are congruent.
 This is called the [__SSS Congruence Condition__](gloss:triangle-sss) for triangles (“Side-Side-Side”).